Everything you ever need to know about…

-If you are one of over 40 million Americans currently on Medicare chances are that its structure and benefits is a book with seven seals to you.
+If you are one of over 40 million Americans currently on Medicare chances are that its structure and benefits are a book with seven seals to you.

 Although there are alternatives to so-called Medigap policies, such as managed care (HMO’s), those require an entire article by themselves and will not be addressed in detail here.